cztomczak/cefpython/docs/api/Request.md

 | --- | --- |
 | __Return__ | list |

-Get all header fields.
+Get the header values.
+Will not include the Referer value if any.

 Returns list of tuples (name, value).
 Headers may have duplicate keys, if you want to ignore duplicates use GetHeaderMap().

 ### SetHeaderMap